EzraEdgerton/twitter_search/twitter-network-creator/README.txt

  	the second argument as the end day in the range you wish to search  (inclusive)

- 	the third term is an optional '-a' or '-all' which if included would run the search treating each of the subsequent search terms equally, rather than filtering out only tweets containing the first term.
+ 	the third term is '-a' or '-all' which if included would run the search treating each of the subsequent search terms equally, rather than filtering out only tweets containing the first term.

+ 	****USE THE -all TAG****

  	the next arguments are the search terms you are looking for.
 If the search terms are hashtags (e.g. #BlackLivesMatter) exclude the hashtag.
 If this term includes spaces, every space must have a backslash immediately preceding it.